armory/knowledge-base/_posts/admin/2020-04-17-enable-mptv2.md

 type: Document
 ---

-Armory Spinnaker 2.19 contains the latest version of Managed Pipeline Templates, which is the default pipeline templating solution offered in OSS Spinnaker.
+Armory Spinnaker 2.19 contains the latest version of Managed Pipeline Templates v2 (MPTv2), which is the default pipeline templating solution offered in OSS Spinnaker.

-Instead, Armory recommends using Armory's Pipeline as Code feature because it offers the following benefits:
+Armory recommends using Armory's Pipeline as Code feature instead of MPTv2 because it offers the following benefits:

 * Integration with GitHub, GitLab and BitBucket enabling teams to store pipelines with application code
 * Templates and access to the templates can be stored and managed separately from pipelines